Dynamic Facility Location under Cumulative Customer Demand: Mathematical Models

-\paragraph{Location Decisions.} Since we are interested in the location of facilities over time, we define a ubiquitous set of decision variables $y^{t}_{i} \in \mathset{0,1}$ that equal $1$ if the provider opens a facility in location $i$ at time period $t$, $0$ otherwise.
+Since we are interested in the location of facilities over time, we define a ubiquitous set of decision variables $y^{t}_{i} \in \mathset{0,1}$ that equal $1$ if the provider opens a facility in location $i$ at time period $t$, $0$ otherwise.
 Location decisions are constrained by a feasible set $\mathcal{Y}$, which may contain cardinality or budget constraints, phase-in or phase-out constraints, among others.
 A location policy $\boldsymbol{y}$ incurs costs denoted by $f(\boldsymbol{y})$, which are related to assembling, disassembling, and transportation costs, among others.
 While the literature considers a plethora of different feasible sets $\mathcal{Y}$ and cost functions $f(\boldsymbol{y})$, we here focus on a simple cardinality constraint to focus on understanding how cumulative customer demand influences location decisions over time.
-Specifically, we consider a simple feasible set of the form $\mathcal{Y} = \mathset{\sum_{i \in \mathcal{I}} y^{t}_{i} \leq h, \forall t \in \mathcal{T}}$, where $h \in \mathbb{R}^{+}$ is the number of facilities available at each time period, and a trivial cost function $f(\boldsymbol{y}) = 0, \forall \boldsymbol{y} \in \mathcal{Y}$.
+Specifically, we consider a simple feasible set of the form $\mathcal{Y} = \mathset{\sum_{i \in \mathcal{I}} y^{t}_{i} \leq h, \forall t \in \mathcal{T}}$, where $h \in \mathbb{Z}^{+}$ is the number of facilities available at each time period, and a trivial cost function $f(\boldsymbol{y}) = 0, \forall \boldsymbol{y} \in \mathcal{Y}$.
+For example, in the context of mobile consular services, such a feasible set allows the consulate to allocate $h$ teams at each week, no matter their locations in the previous week.
 We highlight, however, that our solution methods can be applied to different feasible sets $\mathcal{Y}$ and different cost functions $f(\boldsymbol{y})$ as long as they can be represented linearly.